damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 See [failover procedure](https://dev.gitlab.org/cookbooks/gitlab-drbd/blob/master/doc/control_script.md#failover-procedure).

+## Make GitLab.com settings the default

+As said in the [production engineer job description]() one of the goals is "Making GitLab easier to maintain for sysadmins all over the world".
+One of the ways we do it is making GitLab.com settings the default for all our customers.
+It is very imporatant that GitLab.com is running GitLab Enterprise Edition with all its default settings.
+We don't want users running GitLab at scale to run into any problems.
+If it is not possible to use the default settings the difference should be documented in [requirements.md](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/install/requirements.md) before applying them to GitLab.com.

 ## Dev.gitlab.org backups

 Backups for dev.gitlab.org are stored on S3 in the `backup-dev-gitlab-org` bucket.
 The backups are protected against deletion using S3 versioning, and move to Glacier storage (slow retrieval) after 7 days.